GalaxyAllie/GalaxyAllie.github.io/index.md

 ### Allienet (AS205789)

 Allienet is a small home network that I run for fun.
-I'm currently announcing `2a05:dfc3:cafe::/48` from my home, where it's being used by me, friends, family, visitors, and for general learning.
+I'm currently announcing a single IPv6 subnet from my home, where it's being used by me, friends, family, visitors, and for general learning.
 I'm looking to expand Allienet in the future as I learn more about how the Internet works and develop my skills.
 For network operations issues, please contact me at allie@galaxyallie.space

 ### Candy the Catacorn